 At first glance, it is almost impossible to compare the look of each fencing type, as they both offer such different aesthetics.
-Brush fences offer a natural, rustic look, whilst modular wall fencing offers a more modern, premium finish.
+Brush fences offer a natural, rustic look, whilst ModularWalls offers a more modern, premium finish.

 There is also the factor of customisation to consider.
 Brushwood offers very little scope for personalisation; it generally offers a single aesthetic to all.
 Modular fencing, however, offers a world of design potential; the wall design itself offers various post, capping and joint options.
 Furthermore, it can accommodate a variety of wall finishes, including paint, textures, tiling and cladding, and can easily integrate slats, infills, lighting, speakers and letterboxes.

-Take home message: Brushwood delivers a natural aesthetic that requires ongoing repairs, whilst modular fencing delivers more modern, premium aesthetics that are easier to maintain.
+Take home message: Brushwood delivers a natural aesthetic that requires ongoing repairs, whilst ModularWalls delivers more modern, premium aesthetics that are easier to maintain.

 Aesthetics aside, both options do offer a substantial design life.
 However, there are a few differences in durability:

 - Brushwood is not suitable for any bushfire zones, whilst modular fencing adheres to BAL29 fencing regulations and can be customised to achieve a BAL40 rating.

 - Brushwood can take a hard hit in storms, with repairs usually needed in cyclonic wind regions.
-On the other hand, modular fencing offers options that are suitable up to Wind Region C.
+On the other hand, ModularWalls offers options that are suitable up to Wind Region C.

 Is it Aussie-proof?

-As touched on briefly above, modular fencing does offer advantages when it comes to our beautiful, yet harsh Aussie climate.
+As touched on briefly above, ModularWalls does offer advantages when it comes to our beautiful, yet harsh Aussie climate.

 For fencing in cyclonic wind regions, brushwood is known to offer wind resistance, but sustain damage in storms and constant wet conditions.

-With modular fencing, VogueWall is rated for wind regions A, B and C, while SlimWall and EstateWall are engineered for wind regions A & B. In fact, one of our DIY customers from the Whitsundays, QLD, chose a modular wall after Cyclone Debbie tore her brick pool wall down.
+With ModularWalls, our products are suited for all Australian wind regions; in fact, one of our DIY customers from the Whitsundays, QLD, chose a modular wall after Cyclone Debbie tore her brick pool wall down.